-As seen in Figure~\ref{fig:m1p0c6}, energy transport by large amounts of ADM causes flatter temperature gradients in the center than those seen in the \nodm model.
-This reduces the burning rate in the center (where ADM is removing energy) and increases it in a shell (where ADM deposits energy).
-Indeed, the increased burning at larger radii ($m(<r) \sim 0.1 \, \Msun$) causes a small net increase in the total luminosity of the star.
+The increased burning at larger radii ($m(<r) \sim 0.1 \, \Msun$) causes a small net increase in the total luminosity of the star.
 Because ADM probes temperature differences over large portions of the star, energy transport by ADM remains efficient despite the shallower temperature gradient.
 The increased temperature at $m(<r) \gtrsim 0.1 \Msun$ means that more hydrogen burns during the MS in low-mass ADM models than in their \nodm counterparts.
 These two competing effects dictate the gross evolution of the star.
 For low values of $\gb$ (weaker ADM influence), the increase in the total amount of fuel wins and the stellar MS lifetime is an increasing function of $\gb$.
 At values of $\gb \gtrsim 10^3$, the burning rate continues to increase, but little additional fuel is burned because of the precipitous drop in temperature at larger radii, which cannot be overcome by the energy transport.
-The result is that the MS lifetime of the star decreases with increasing environmental factor for $\gb \gtrsim 10^3$.
+The result is that the increase in MS lifetimes peaks at $\gb \sim 10^3$ after which MS lifetimes decrease with increasing environmental factor, eventually declining below the lifetimes of \nodm stars at a point which depends on both the stellar mass and $\gb$.
 (We will discuss stellar lifetimes further in \S~\ref{sub:mstau}).
 Stars in this regime have a higher surface luminosity than their \nodm counterparts, at fixed central hydrogen fraction.
 However, at fixed luminosity we should expect their effective temperatures to be roughly the same, because these are equilibrium points dictated by the equations of stellar structure.
 Indeed, this is what we see in our models.
 The result is that stars of a given mass but different ADM content move along roughly the same tracks in an HR diagram, but they do so at different rates.
 (We will discuss stellar tracks in \S~\ref{sub:tracks} and population isochrones in \S~\ref{sub:isochrones}.)